 We are also seeing more sports brands looking at sponsorship deals with esports leagues, competitions, and players, as well as placing advertisements on digital platforms like Twitch, Discord and Steam.

 Sell merchandise where you stream: via online platforms

-Esports is well-positioned as a revenue-generating opportunity for many reasons, a big one being the cord-cutters turning to online platforms like YouTube, Facebook Live and Twitch for live entertainment.
+Esports is well-positioned as a revenue-generating opportunity for many reasons, a big one being the cord-cutters turning to online platforms like YouTube, TikTok Live, Twitch and even Facebook Live for live entertainment.
 Esports brands have an opportunity not only to generate greater viewership over the internet, but also to put their merchandise in front of the eyes of growing esports fans.

 Merchandise has long been a lucrative source of income for traditional sports teams, and with esports businesses, the types of merchandise promoted is often no different.
 Branded clothing and collectables are the typical offering, which can be promoted in a number of ways.

 For brands broadcasting live streams of events via YouTube, then YouTube Search Ads and TrueView for Action ads are likely to be a good bet for selling merchandise alongside.
 You can run ads during the livestream itself, and also run follow-up remarketing ads to people who watched a certain percentage of the livestream.
 Similarly, for those brands using Facebook Live, you can run in-stream ads, as well as remarketing ads to those who viewed your live stream video for at least 3 seconds.

 Pro Tip: The best way to advertise a live stream is to build anticipation for it the same way as you would a traditional sports game – using Search and Social advertising.

 Google Shopping is an always-on, must-have channel to capture people searching for products related to your brand.
 Anticipate surges around events and be sure to boost any promotional products, by updating the info your Merchant Centre feed and bidding higher for those products around peak times.